-deployment scenarios and environmental conditions.
-However, the analytical framework and procedure to model the effect of hovering inaccuracy on the system layout will remain the same as those presented here.
-Therefore, it is important to estimate the UAV hovering inaccuracy profile via a measurement campaign before facilitating RFET in a particular deployment scenario, and optimize the system parameters accordingly.
-The UAV can also update the optimal system parameters in real-time according to the hovering inaccuracy profile.
+Remark 5.
+The numerical analysis presented here is based on a data set of hovering inaccuracy measured using an experimental setup in Fig. 4(a).
+It is quite possible that the same UAV may exhibit different levels of hovering inaccuracy in different deployment scenarios and environmental conditions.
+However, the analytical framework and procedure to model the effect of hovering inaccuracy on system layout will remain the same as presented here in this work.
+Hence, it is important to estimate UAV hovering inaccuracy profile via a measurement campaign before facilitating RFET in a particular deployment scenario, and optimize the system parameters.
+UAV can also update the optimal system parameter in real-time according to the hovering profile.